 Wildlife and their environment must continue to be protected.

 My colleagues and I recognise the conservation and economic benefits that shooting sports bring to rural communities.
-A study in 2010 by the Game and Wildlife Conservation Trust showed that predator control resulted in significant increases in the breeding success of ground nesting birds such as curlew, golden plover and lapwing.
+There is evidence that sustainable control of predators on shooting estates can play a role in the recovery of rare or declining species, in particular ground nesting birds.
+For example, a study in 2010 by the Game and Wildlife Conservation Trust showed that predator control resulted in significant increases in the breeding success of curlew, golden plover and lapwing.
 I believe that individuals should be free to manage wildlife within the law, and that the Government should only intervene when there is good reason to do so.

 After speaking to the Minister, it is clear that the Government is very concerned about hen harrier populations, which is why it took the lead on the Hen Harrier Action Plan.
 This sets out what will be done to increase hen harrier populations in England and includes measures to stop illegal persecution.